lailaprakasita/lailaprakasita/README.md

 - 👋 Hi, I’m Laila Prakasita.
 - 🌱 I’m currently learning Python and R after my office hour.
-- 📫 You could reach me on https://www.linkedin.com/in/laila-prakasita-9a360767/ or follow my Instagram account @lailaprakasita ^^.
+- 📫 You could reach me on https://www.linkedin.com/in/laila-prakasita-9a360767/ or follow my IG account @lailaprakasita ^^.
 - 🔭 I’m currently working as a Material Planner at PT GMF Aeroasia.
 - 💞️ I love travelling, explore new places and happy to meet new people ^^.